A Minute With: Penelope Cruz on not playing it safe on set

 The Madrid native does talk about the roles she is taking now that she is on the young side of middle age, roles that may surprise fans.

-"I love not feeling safe when I get to the set," said Cruz, wearing a dark-colored parka to counter the pub's chilliness.
+"I love not feeling safe when I get to the set," said Cruz, wearing a dark-coloured parka to counter the pub's chilliness.

 The "not safe" role she wants to discuss is her portrayal of Gemma, an infertile woman, in "Twice Born."
 The film had mixed reviews for its European run during 2012.